 Look for a medical center in a major metropolitan area which has experience in open heart surgery on infants, and experience in operating on infants with Down syndrome in particular.
-A hospital which conducts at least 10 such operations a year, with a good survival rate, would be considered an experienced hospital.
+A hospital which conducts at least 10 such operations a year and has a good survival rate would be considered an experienced hospital.

 What Should Be Considered in Selecting a Surgical Team?

 Again, experience, together with the parents' rapport with the physician, should be the determining factor in the choice.
 It is important that an experienced anesthesiologist be selected, as children with Down syndrome often have airway problems.

 Offers information on topics concerning congenital heart conditions

 - American Heart Association

 Working to build healthier lives, free of cardiovascular diseases and stroke

 Supports parents of children with heart defects by offering resources and a support network.